 An XLink Resolution request shall be issued by the Receiver to the currently executing Broadcaster Application when in the MPD the Receiver Media Player (RMP) encounters a Period@xlink:href attribute in the form of a tag URI beginning with tag:atsc.org,2016:xlink.
 Any XLinks not beginning with this URI are expected to be disregarded or processed in a proprietary manner.
 For XLinks beginning with tag:atsc.org,2016:xlink, the Receiver shall request that the Broadcaster Application resolve the XLink, using the XLink Resolution API to return one or more Period elements to be used by the RMP to replace the Period element in which the XLink appeared.
-The Receiver may not let the RMP replace the Period in the MPD with the resolved period elements in the response specify segment files in the Application Context Cache but they are not present in the Application Context Cache, then the Receiver shall not let the RMP replace the Period in the MPD.
+The Receiver may not let the RMP replace the Period in the MPD with the resolved period elements if it recognizes that it cannot replace all segments in the Period.
+Especially, if the resolved period elements in the response specify segment files in the Application Context Cache but they are not present in the Application Context Cache, then the Receiver shall not let the RMP replace the Period in the MPD.